 Actions can be declared in two ways: as In-App Actions or as Go-To Actions.
 Multiple types of actions are currently supported.

-In-App Actions are handled in-place, inside Gmail and Inbox, without sending the user to any other website.
+In-App Actions are handled in-place, inside Gmail, without sending the user to any other website.
 Such actions include One-Click Actions, Reviews and RSVP Actions.

 There are many scenarios where the expected behavior from the user is to confirm a pre-defined request.
 For instance, when a user registers to a site, she receives an email asking her to confirm her registration.
 Similarly, a movie or music recommendations site could prompt a user to add items to a queue to enjoy later.

 To learn more, see the One-Click Action Reference.

 A RsvpAction can be used for responding to an event invitation from inside the inbox.
 The inbox renders this action by showing the details of the event and a combination of Yes/No/Maybe responses defined by the sender.